Easy Vegetable Lasagna

 • Carrots: Wash and peel your carrots, and then slice them into coins.

-• Onion: Dice up one whole onion (I use yellow onion, but any kind is fine).
+• Onion: Dice up one whole onion.
+I use yellow onion, but any kind will work.

-• Garlic: Mince or press the garlic (or just hit the easy button, and use powdered or jarred garlic).
+• Garlic: Mince or press the garlic, or just hit the easy button, and use garlic powder.

 • Pesto: My secret ingredient: a dab of pesto!
 Tons of taste and fragrance in one little spoonful.